Welcome, Amplify ELA families!

 - Find moments to discuss what they are reading and discovering.
 Examples of questions you could ask: What stood out to you from what you read today?
 Were any sentences or words confusing?
 What was most surprising?
 What do you think the writer was trying to communicate?
 Do you agree with the writer’s ideas or descriptions?
 What connections can you make between what you are reading and your own life or other issues?

-- Listen to your child read their written responses or have them share with a friend over the phone or using the video chatting app of their choice.
+- Listen to your student read their written responses or have them share with a friend over the phone or video chat.

-- Browse the Amplify Library with your child to find independent books they’ll enjoy and be able to read fluently.
+- Browse the Amplify Library with your student to find books they’ll enjoy and be able to read fluently and independently.

-- We recommend reviewing this Protecting Kids Online article by the Federal Trade Commission addressing digital safety.
+- Review this Protecting Kids Online article by the Federal Trade Commission addressing digital safety.

 Downloading texts from the Amplify Library